Israel faces new calls for truce after killing of hostages raises alarm about its conduct in Gaza

-DEIR AL-BALAH, Gaza Strip (AP) — Israel’s government faced calls for a cease-fire from some of its closest European allies and from protesters at home on Sunday after a series of shootings, including of three hostages who waved a white flag, added to mounting concerns about its conduct in the 10-week-old war in Gaza.
+DEIR AL-BALAH, Gaza Strip (AP) — Israel’s government faced calls for a cease-fire from some of its closest European allies on Sunday after a series of shootings, including the mistaken killing of three Israeli hostages, fueled global concerns about the conduct of the 10-week-old war in Gaza.

-The protesters urge the government to renew hostage negotiations with Gaza’s Hamas rulers, whom it has vowed to destroy.
-Israel could also face pressure to scale back major combat operations when U.S. Defense Secretary Lloyd Austin visits Monday.
-Washington is expressing growing unease with civilian casualties even while as it provides vital military and diplomatic support.
+Israeli protesters are urging their government to renew negotiations with Gaza’s Hamas rulers, whom Israel has vowed to destroy.
+Israel is also expected to face pressure to scale back major combat operations when U.S. Defense Secretary Lloyd Austin visits Monday.
+Washington is expressing growing unease with civilian casualties even as it provides vital military and diplomatic support.

 The war has flattened large parts of northern Gaza, killed thousands of civilians and driven most of the population to the southern part of the besieged territory, where many are in crowded shelters and tent camps.
-Some 1.9 million Palestinians — nearly 85% of Gaza’s population — have fled their homes.
+Some 1.9 million Palestinians — about 90% of Gaza’s population — have fled their homes.

-They survive off a trickle of humanitarian aid.
-Israel said that starting Sunday, U.N. aid trucks would be able to enter Gaza from a second location, Kerem Shalom, in Israel.

 CALLS FOR A NEW CEASE-FIRE